PTORI/famlab/content/presentations/presentation1/index.md

 date: 2025-10-17
 tags: ["collaborative inhibition", "collective future thinking"]
 author: ["Tori Peña, Ph.D."]
 description: "Dr. Tori Peña discussed some of her work at New Mexico State University's Cognitive Brown Bag Series.
-She reviewed her work on how people shape each other's memories and imagination of the future of the United States.
 She reviewed work she did examining chat-based collaboration (Greeley et al., 2022).
-She also discussed her work experimentally testing whether people can imagine a more positive future for the future of the United States (Peña & Rajaram, in press)."
+Then, she also discussed her work experimentally testing whether people can imagine a more positive future for the future of the United States (Peña & Rajaram, in press)."
 summary: "Dr. Tori Peña discussed some of her work at New Mexico State University's Cognitive Brown Bag Series.
-She reviewed her work on how people shape each other's memories and imagination of the future of the United States.
 She reviewed work she did examining chat-based collaboration (Greeley et al., 2022).
-She also discussed her work experimentally testing whether people can imagine a more positive future for the future of the United States (Peña & Rajaram, in press)."
+Then, she also discussed her work experimentally testing whether people can imagine a more positive future for the future of the United States (Peña & Rajaram, in press)."
 cover:
     image: "nmsu-talk.png"
     alt: "Figure caption"